tadej/enkidu/README.md

 used in: [Elroy and the Aliens](https://elroythegame.com)

-todo: refactoring, add a sample scene
+todo: refactoring, add a sample scene, documentation

 ## main classes